What really causes un-healthy hair?

 Pantene offers vast range of hair conditioners for all hair types.
 The star ingredient in Pantene hair conditioners is a special positively-charged dimethicone, a silicone compound that selectively deposits onto the damaged hair sites.
 Dimethicone also protects the hair from damage by reducing its resistance to brushing, combing and styling while it’s wet as well as dry.

 Other hair conditioner ingredients that also work well to smooth the outer layers of the cuticle include fatty alcohols, which are also known to penetrate and help moisturize damaged hair.

 Having an in-depth knowledge of what causes damaged hair is the first step in getting and keeping your most beautiful hair, and this list is a good crib sheet of the biggest offenders:

 - Not understanding your own hair and choosing the wrong hair care and styling products.
 Get to know your hair and work with it to help avoid damaged hair.

-- Continually trying to correct previous mistakes.
-We’ve all had some hair disasters, but sometimes it’s best to suffer a bit and let your damaged hair recover and grow-out from whatever mistake you made, whether a cut or color or both, instead of getting it cut again or “fixing” the color , which can cause damaged hair.
+- Continuously trying to correct previous mistakes can worsen hair damage.
+We’ve all had some hair disasters, but sometimes it’s best to suffer a bit and let your damaged hair recover and grow-out from whatever mistake you made, whether a cut or color or both, instead of getting it cut again or “fixing” the color, which can cause damaged hair.
 A little patience will save you both time and money in the long run.

-- Not conditioning frequently.
-You really do need should to condition every time you wash your hair.
+- Not conditioning frequently can make hair vulnerable to damage.
+You really do need to condition your hair every time you shampoo.